The 4% Rule: What It Is, How It Works, and Its Limitations

 Your withdrawals increase with inflation, maintaining your purchasing power.
 The portfolio continues to grow (in good market years) or draws down more slowly (in bad years).

-Test your exact scenario with our 4% Rule Calculator →
+Model your assumptions with our 4% Rule Calculator →

 The 4% rule for early retirement: why it doesn't fully apply